All Products

 2. Paste and run the copied command with administrator privileges to import the migration source.

-After you run the command, a message similar to Import Source Server [s-bp18x8751kgz2oyh****] Successfully! appears, which indicates that the migration source was imported successfully.
+If you receive a message similar to Import Source Server [s-bp18x8751kgz2oyh****] Successfully!, the migration source has been successfully imported.

 Windows source server